 - 1. Students with disabilities who have an Individualized Education Program (IEP); - 2.
 Students with a Section 504 plan who have a physical or mental impairment that substantially limits one or more major life activities, have a record of such an impairment, or are regarded as having such an impairment, but who do not qualify for special education services; - 3.
-Students who are English learners; and - 4.
-Students who are English learners with disabilities who have an IEP or 504 plan.
-These students are eligible for both accommodations for students with disabilities and accommodations for English learners.
+Students who are ELs; and - 4.
+Students who are ELs with disabilities who have an IEP or 504 plan.
+These students are eligible for both accommodations for students with disabilities and accommodations for ELs.

-The following definitions will help users of the Manual to understand and implement accommodations appropriately:
+The following definitions will help users of the manual to understand and implement accommodations appropriately:

-- Student with a disability: One who has been found eligible based on the definitions provided by the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) or Section 504 of the Rehabilitation Act of 1973. - English learner: Assessment consortia are currently collaborating to develop a comprehensive definition.
-Traditionally, English learner students have also been termed "limited English proficient" students and "English language learners."
-Legal language is included in Appendix K: Legal Background. - Former English learner: A student who is no longer classified as an English learner, although progress will continue to be tracked for two years after they have achieved the standards of fluency as identified by the state English language proficiency assessment.
+- Student with a disability: One who has been found eligible based on the definitions provided by the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) or Section 504 of the Rehabilitation Act of 1973. - EL: Assessment consortia are currently collaborating to develop a comprehensive definition.
+Traditionally, EL students have also been termed "limited English proficient" students and "English language learners."
+Legal language is included in Appendix K: Legal Background. - Former EL: A student who is no longer classified as an EL, although progress will continue to be tracked for two years after they have achieved the standards of fluency as identified by the state English language proficiency assessment.